Communication Studies (CMST) Internship Program

 Internship Program Benefits

 As interns, Communication Studies majors receive the real-world experience employers want while earning college credit.

-Our students in Communication Studies have interned at local, regional, and national organizations.
+Our CMST students have interned at local, regional, and national organizations.
 The list includes, but is not limited to:

 - Alzheimer’s Association